-To date, model development and calibration have been completed for both the Floridan Aquifer Sustainability Model and the Inland Sand and Gravel Aquifer Model.
-Additionally, a major analysis and feasibility assessment was completed for surface water sources in Okaloosa County.
-Implementation of other strategies, including Water Reuse Coordination, Water Conservation, and Hydrologic Data Collection and Analysis, are ongoing.
+Model development and calibration have been completed for both the Floridan Aquifer Sustainability Model and the Inland Sand and Gravel Aquifer Model.
+A major analysis and feasibility assessment was completed for surface water sources in Okaloosa County.
+Work continues on both these projects to update and refine the aquifer models and further evaluate potential future withdrawals and alternative water sources.
+Additionally, implementation of other strategies, including Water Reuse Coordination, Water Conservation, and Hydrologic Data Collection and Analysis, are ongoing.